1983 Malibu Grand Prix murders: Murders

 On June 30, 1983, a group of three armed robbers barged into the Malibu Grand Prix, a popular amusement center in southwest Houston, Texas, where they perpetuated a robbery that led to the fatal stabbing of four workers at the center.

 Before the murders, 19-year-old Richard James Wilkerson had been employed at the Malibu Grand Prix but was fired shortly beforehand.
 On the day of the killings, after the arcade center closed for the day, Wilkerson returned to his former workplace armed with knives, accompanied by two accomplices — his 16-year-old cousin, James Edward Randle, and 20-year-old Kenneth Ray Ransom.
 While both Ransom and Randle remained outside of the building, Wilkerson entered the manager's office and held the 18-year-old manager Anil Varughese (also his former supervisor) at knifepoint, forcing him to open the safe.
-Upon doing so, Varughese was stabbed 42 times by Wilkerson and he died as a result of the brutal attack, which Wilkerson initiated despite Varughese's plea for mercy and promise to help Wilkerson get back his job.
+Upon doing so, Varughese was stabbed 42 times by Wilkerson and he died as a result of the attack, which Wilkerson initiated despite Varughese's plea for mercy and promise to help Wilkerson get back his job.
 Wilkerson had beforehand planned to rob his former workplace and if necessary, silence any witnesses.

 Varughese was not the sole employee to be present at the center itself.
 Three of Varughese's co-workers – 22-year-old Roddy Harris, 19-year-old Arnold Pequeno, and his 18-year-old brother Joerene Pequeno – were also at the workplace at the time of the robbery.
-The Pequeno brothers and Harris were all knifed to death by Randle and Ransom.
+The Pequeno brothers and Harris were all stabbed to death by Randle and Ransom.
 After murdering the four, the robbery trio stole about $2,000 from the safe of Varughese's office and departed the center, and Wilkerson also cashed his paycheck, which he received from Varughese prior to the manager's fatal stabbing.

 At the time of their deaths, Varughese was a pre-medical student at the Houston Baptist University, while Harris majored in music at the same university as Varughese.
 The Pequeno brothers were survived by their 21-year-old eldest brother and parents, and the pair's mother only received news of her two younger sons' murders eight days later upon her return from her vacation in Mexico.